Qomo-CHENG/GeneralizedCM/README.md

 ## 3 Magma scripts

-We share the Magma scripts to easily check the validity of our results.
-See here: [Magma scripts](https://github.com/Qomo-CHENG/GeneralizedCM/blob/master/magma/gen_codes_sss_3_1_4b.m).
+We share the Magma scripts to easily check the validity of our results, see here: [Magma scripts](https://github.com/Qomo-CHENG/GeneralizedCM/blob/master/magma/gen_codes_sss_3_1_4b.m).
 The corresponding logs are also provided here: [Magma logs](https://github.com/Qomo-CHENG/GeneralizedCM/blob/master/magma/gen_codes_sss_3_1_4b.log) for weight enumerators of the corresponding linear codes.

 <br/>